 - The canvas brings together disparate sources of data and ensures that each data element adds value to the business outcomes.
-In fact, because new data is being processed, the additional business value is likely to be identified.
+In fact, because new data is being processed, additional business value is likely to be identified.

 - Too many actors involved

 - The canvas can handle lots of complexity.
 There are no upper or lower limits on the number of actors or use cases being applied.

 - Which Standards to use?

 - The canvas has a number of standards driving its ethos.